KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/blockchain.md

 The `kvupdate` method stores a key/value pair via OP_RETURN.

 ::: tip
-This feature is available only for asset chains.
+This feature is available only for Smart Chains.
 The maximum value memory size is 8kB.
 :::

 ### Arguments